 Is TNFD part of UK SRS?

-TNFD did for nature what TCFD did for climate.
-Both use the same four-pillar disclosure structure.
-TCFD was absorbed into the ISSB in 2023, and TNFD is now following the same path with ISSB nature standard development announced in November 2025.
+TCFD was absorbed into the ISSB in 2023, and TNFD is following the same trajectory with ISSB nature standards now in development.

 When will nature reporting be required in the UK?